 What is jujube extract?

 Jujube extract that people usually refer to is the extract taken from the seed of jujube.
-It is known as Semen Ziziphi Spinosae.
+It is also known as Semen Ziziphi Spinosae.

 Is jujube good for pregnant women?